 Carol is a founder of the newly established Black Belt Community Foundation, which serves 12 counties in the Alabama Black Belt region.
 Carol and her husband, John, are co-publishers of the Greene County Democrat newspaper, a community based weekly publication and the paper of record for the county.
 Carol earned her Ph.D. in Educational Leadership, Supervision and Curriculum Development from the University of Alabama,

-Linda Brockway has worked with housing cooperatives for more than XX years.
-She has served on the Board of Directors of the National Association of Housing Cooperatives for XX years, and served as treasurer for XX of them.
-She is a national speaker for the United States Department of Housing and Urban Development, and is a frequent presenter for the National Association of Housing Cooperatives, Midwest Association of Housing Cooperatives, the National Association of Housing and Redevelopment Officials, NCBA, and numerous local associations.
-Linda has developed governance training courses, and has taught the governance class for fifteen cooperatives.
+Linda Brockway is currently the Treasurer of the National Association of Housing Cooperatives (NAHC), and has served on the Board of Directors since October, 2000.
+Linda is a national speaker for the United States Department of Housing and Urban Development, and has spoken for the National Association of Housing Cooperatives, Midwest Association of Housing Cooperatives, The National Association of Housing and Redevelopment Officials, NCBA, CCCD, and numerous local associations.
+Ms. Brockway has also worked to develop the governance, strategic planning training courses, and Resident Cooperative Manager Classes, which are offered by NAHC.

 Kim Coontz Executive Director, California Center for Cooperative Development, has been working with cooperative enterprises for over 20 years.
 She has assisted in the start-up of more than 25 cooperatives, authored and co-authored more than 10 publications about cooperatives and written numerous articles.
 Prior to her employment with CCCD, Kim was Executive Director of Yolo Mutual Housing Association, a nonprofit developer of cooperatively-governed affordable housing in Davis, CA. She also spent 14 years working for the Center for Cooperatives at the University of California at Davis (prior to its closure in 2004).